SaulNacion/Quadruped-Project/src/quadruped_sim/worlds/README.md

-# Custom Cave Environment: `cave_circuit_01_customized.sdf`
+# Example of custom cave environment

 This document outlines the process used to create `cave_circuit_01_customized.sdf`, a modified version of the original SubT Challenge world.
 The goal is to provide a purely static and lightweight environment, ideal for navigation, mapping, or perception tasks without the overhead of dynamic elements.
+More models are coming.

 ---